nearform/titus/docs/developers/packages/titus-backend/README.md

 # Titus Backend

-A starter [Hapi] server with [PostgreSQL][node-postgres] and [Auth0] plugins.
+Titus backend is starter [Hapi] server with [PostgreSQL][node-postgres] and [Auth0] plugins.

 ## Features

+Titus backend consists of the following:

 * Hapi HTTP server
-* Logger of choice is [Pino]
+* [Pino] logger
-* Automatic restart and hot reloading thanks to [NodeMon]
+* Automatic restart and hot reloading with [NodeMon]
-* Follows [12-Factor App recommendation][config] and reads configuration from env variables
+* [12-Factor App recommendation][config] and reads configuration from environment variables
-* Postgresql plugin with transaction control at route level
+* PostgreSQL plugin with transaction control at route level
 * Sample source structure for organising Hapi routes and plugin
-* Tested with [Jest], [nock] and [faker]
+* [Jest], [nock] and [faker] test tools
-* Code linter is [ESLint]
+* [ESLint] code linter
-* Code formatted is [Prettier] with [Standard] preset
+* [Prettier] code formatter with [Standard] preset

 ## Introduction

-Titus-backend is lightweight on purpose.

-What you'll implement with it is your own business, and we're providing you an unopiniated, working shell.
+What you implement with Titus backend is your choice, we provide you with an unopiniated working shell to get started.
-We only provide what we think is common in our projects: a configurable Http Server, with JSON logging, health check route and database capabilities.
+We provide what is common in our projects: a configurable HTTP Server with JSON logging, health check route and database capabilities.

-There's room for you to add, customize or even replace parts and bits.
+There is scope for you to add, customise and even replace features and plugins.

-### Organization
+### Organisation
+Titus backend is structured as follows:

 * `lib/` - contains the server sources
-* `lib/config` - server configuration: read values from env variables, with default values from `.env` file
+* `lib/config` - server configuration: reads environment variable values, with default values from the `.env` file
-* `lib/plugins` - Hapi plugins for cross-cutting features.
+* `lib/plugins` - hapi plugins for cross-cutting features.
 Contains PG instrumenter and Auth0 + [jwt] strategy
 * `lib/routs` - Hapi plugins declaring HTTP routes.
 You'll find the health-check there
 * `tools/` - contains tooling not used by the server itself, but related to it, such as database migration tools and scripts

-### Auth0 plugin
+### Auth0 Plugin

-Declares `POST /login` route, which expects JSON body with `username` and `password` keys.
+The Auth0 plugin declares a `POST /login` route, which expects a JSON body with `username` and `password` keys.
-Those values will be sent to [Auth0] and if authentication succeeded, you'll get a [jwt] in return that your application should store.
+Those values are passed to [Auth0] and if authentication succeeds, you get a [jwt] in return that your application should store.

-It also declares a Hapi authentication [strategy] named `jwt`.
-Use it in the route you'd like to protect.
+The Auth0 plugin also declares a hapi authentication [strategy] named `jwt`.
+Use this in the routes you would like to protect.
-Accessing those routes will require a valid jwt value in `Authorization` HTTP header.
+Accessing these routes requires a valid jwt value in the `Authorization` HTTP header.

 Have a look at `lib/plugins/auth0/auth0.test.js` for some examples.

-### Pg plugin
+### Pg Plugin

 The Pg plugin automatically instruments other routes with a [pg][node-postgres] so they can issue queries against the database.
 It automatically commits (or rolls back, in case of thrown errors) transactionnal routes.

-To enable it, include `plugins: { pgPlugin: {} }` to your route `options` To enable transactional support: `plugins: { pgPlugin: { transactional: true } }`
+To enable it, include `plugins: { pgPlugin: {} }` to your route `options` To enable transactional support set the transactional to true as follows: `plugins: { pgPlugin: { transactional: true } }`

 Have a look at `lib/plugins/pg/pg.test.js` for some examples.

-### Health check route
+### Health Check Route

-The `GET /healthcheck` endpoint is intended for your production cluster, it tells when your backend is ready to use.
-It returns your application version and server timestamp, but also run a dummy query against database, to be sure it's available.
+The `GET /healthcheck` endpoint is intended for your production cluster.
+It tells your backend is ready to use when it returns your application version and server timestamp.
+It also runs a dummy query against the database, to ensure it is available.

 ## Installation
+To install Titus backend, run the following command:

 ```
 npm install
 ```

-But it was covered when you ran `npm install` at root level ;)
+**Note** The Titus backend is automatically installed if you previously ran `npm install` at root level.

 ## Running Locally
+To run your application locally, perform the following steps:

-1. Edit your configuration:
+1. Edit your environment configuration:
   ```
   npm run create:env
   ```

-  This will create a `.env` file inside the root directory from the `.env.sample` file.
+  This creates a `.env` file in the root directory based on the `.env.sample` file.
   These are your configuration values.
 You can ammend the file when running locally, and also override individual variables in your environment.

-  You must fill in the `AUTH0_*` variables with the data from your Auth0 app, if you need to use it for authentication.
+  You must edit the `.env` to fill in the `AUTH0_*` variables with the data from your Auth0 app, if you need to use it for authentication.

-1. Make sure Postgres is running and available.
-If you've ran `npm run start:all` at root level, [docker-compose] took care of it.
+1. Make sure PostgreSQL is running and available.
+If you ran `npm run start:all` at root level, [docker-compose] took care of it.

 1. Start the server
   ```
   npm start
   ```

-  This will start your server on `http://localhost:5000`.
+  This starts your server on `http://localhost:5000`.
-  Any changes in `lib/` or in `.env` you make will automatically restart the server.
+  If you make any changes in `lib/` or in `.env` the server automatically restarts.

-  Verify it works and can reach its database with `curl http://127.0.0.1:5000/healthcheck`.
+  Verify the application works and can reach the database using the command `curl http://127.0.0.1:5000/healthcheck`.

 ## Testing and Linting
+The following commands can be used for testing and linting your application:

-* `npm test` - run all the tests with code coverage (it's the command CI is using).
+* `npm test` - run all the tests with code coverage (it's the command CI is using)
-* `npm run test:watch` - starts Jest in watch mode: it'll run tests against the modified files (since last commit), and will automatically run them again on code change.
+* `npm run test:watch` - start Jest in watch mode: run tests against the modified files (since last commit), and automatically runs them again if you change the code
-* `npm run lint` - apply ESLint / Prettier on sources
+* `npm run lint` - apply ESLint / Prettier to sources
-* `npm run lint:fix` - uses ESLint / Prettier (with autofix flag)
+* `npm run lint:fix` - use ESLint / Prettier (with autofix flag)

-## Database management
+## Database Management
+The following commands can be used with your Titus backend database:

-* `npm run db:init` - apply SQL initialization scripts with `psql` CLI against your database
+* `npm run db:init` - apply SQL initialisation scripts with `psql` CLI against your database
-* `npm run db:migrate` - apply DB migration scripts from `tools/migrations/build` with [postgrator]
+* `npm run db:migrate` - apply database migration scripts from `tools/migrations/build` with [postgrator]
-* `npm run db:seed` - seed the DB with dev data from `tools/migrations/seed_dev` with [postgrator]
+* `npm run db:seed` - seed the database with dev data from `tools/migrations/seed_dev` with [postgrator]

 [Jest]: https://jestjs.io